-CCP proactively conducts both prospective and retrospective FWA investigations to detect member and provider fraud, waste and abuse using resources such as provider claims data analysis, member complaints, provider post payment medical chart reviews, and tips received from internal CCP departments including medical management and quality management.
-Allegations of FWA can also be reported directly to the CCP Chief Compliance Officer using the CCP Compliance hotline.
+CCP proactively conducts both prospective and retrospective FWA investigations to detect member and provider fraud, waste and abuse using resources such as provider claims data analysis, member complaints, provider post-payment medical chart reviews, and tips received from internal CCP departments including medical management and quality management.
+Allegations of FWA can also be reported directly to the CCP Compliance Officer using the CCP Compliance hotline.

-CCP in collaboration with its software vendor, PSG Software, Virtual Examiner, has established integrated audit reports for use in the detection and identification of potential fraudulent claims.
-On a daily basis adjusted paid claims data is loaded into PSG Software, Virtual Examiner for review by the SIU Manager.
+CCP in collaboration with its software vendor, PSG Software, Virtual Examiner, has established integrated audit reports for use in the detection and identification of potentially fraudulent claims.
+Daily adjusted paid claims data is loaded into PSG Software, Virtual Examiner for review by the SIU Manager.
 The system generates detailed integrated audit reports that identify potential fraudulent claim coding and billing which may require further review.
-Examples of these reports include: evaluation and management bell curves (by provider, group, specialty), outpatient claims while an enrollee is inpatient in a hospital, and double billing by different providers for the same services.
+The SIU Manager in collaboration with the Compliance Officer determines if a claim investigation should be initiated.